Oluwakemi-moyin/HR_DATA/README.md

 ### Project Overview
 ---
 Collection and analysis of HR data across the company's various educational fields, attrition rate, cf_age band.
 The goal of the project is to provide insights into number of attrition, attrition rate, number of current employees and Job satistaction rate for the data period.
-The analysis focuses on understanding attrition trends across various departments and age-group and Calculating key performance indicators like; total number of attrition, rate of attrition, and total number of employees.
+The analysis focuses on understanding attrition trends across various departments and age-group and calculating key performance indicators like; total number of attrition, rate of attrition, number of current employees and job satisfaction rate.

 ### Data Source
 ---